The-DevSec-Blueprint/dsb-digest/bp_how_i_passed_solutions_architect.md

 ## Comparing to the Developer Associate Exam

-The SAA exam felt a notch tougher than the AWS Certified Developer - Associate (DVA), primarily due to the broader spectrum of services covered.
+The SAA exam felt a lot tougher than the AWS Certified Developer - Associate (DVA), primarily due to the broader spectrum of services covered.
 Here's a breakdown of the key AWS services that you may want to focus on to prepare properly for the SAA exam:

 - Virtual Private Cloud (VPC)
 - Simple Storage Service (S3)